acemod/ACE3/documentation/feature/weather.md

 ---

 ## 1. Overview
-ACE3 Weather is enabled by default.
-This feature simulates realistic weather according to map location, time of day, date, etc and makes sure every player experiences the same weather effects.
+ACE3 Weather simulates realistic weather effects, according to the geographical location of the map, the date and time.
+It also ensures that all players experience the same weather effects.

 ## 2. Usage